getgrav/grav-learn/pages/08.advanced/09.grav-development/03.grav-17-upgrade-guide/docs.md

 or in Admin under **Configuration** → **Advanced** -> **Twig Compatibility**

+And please remember to clear cache after doing this!

 ![Twig Compatibility](twig-compat.png?classes=shadow)

 !!! **TIP:** **Grav 1.6 Upgrade Guide** has a dedicated **[Twig](/advanced/grav-development/grav-16-upgrade-guide#twig)** section.
 It is very important to read it first!